Tips and tricks for Klocwork Desktop

 The following topics provide tips and tricks for using Klocwork Desktop.
 You can also use Working sets to select a set of files and have that selection persist from one Klocwork Desktop session to another.

-By default, when you click the X icon in the upper right corner of the Klocwork Desktop window, the application minimizes to the system tray.
+By default, when you click the X icon in the upper right corner of the Klocwork Desktop window, the application closes.
+If you want to have Klocwork Desktop minimize to the system tray and run in the background when you click the X icon, go to Window > Preferences > Klocwork > Analysis Settings and select the Leave Klocwork Desktop running in background when window is closed check box.
 When minimized, you will see notifications in the system tray.
-If you want to have Klocwork Desktop close when you click the X icon, go to Window > Preferences > Klocwork > Analysis Settings and clear the Click [X] icon to minimize Klocwork Desktop to the system tray check box.

 Klocwork Desktop status icons